gabeklein/expressive-mvc/README.md

 ```

 ### Step 2
-Into a shiny new, creatively-named `Provider` component, create and pass an instance of your state to its `of` prop.
+Import the creatively-named `Provider` component, then pass an instance of state to its `of` prop.

 ```jsx
 import { Provider } from "@expressive/mvc";